-The road runs between Lake Hauroko (the deepest lake of New Zealand, 462 m) and Lake Manapouri.
+The road runs between Lake Hauroko (the deepest lake in New Zealand, 462 m) and Lake Manapouri.
 When going along the river and permeates, you can admire the southernmost part of the fjords of New Zealand.
 There are no settlements, only mountains, and huts rarely found on the way.
 For the entire track, you need to go through two rapid ascents of 1000 m and steep descents.
 After completing the journey, you need to cross Lake Manapouri to the town Manapouri (the most extreme settlement in the Fiordland area).

-I was not lucky enough to go through this track but I will absolutely do it next time!
+I was not lucky enough to go through this track but I will do it next time!

 The set of documents is about the same as for any visa.
 The bigger, the better.
-The main thing is to prove that you have strong ties with your home country, for example, a family, a well-paid job, property, some kind of obligation (to care for parents).
-It is also important also to explain what you will do there and where to live, how much money you have.
+The main thing is to prove that you have strong ties with your home country, for example, a family, a well-paid job, property, or some kind of obligation (to care for parents).
+It is also important to explain what you will do there and where to live, how much money you have.

 My application was being assessed by the New Zealand Immigration Office in London, in my case online.
-During the process itself, I had to send more documents, letters with details of who I was and what I was doing.
-It is also interesting that I was in Tonga where I actually got this visa.
+During the process itself, I had to send more documents, and letters with details of who I was and what I was doing.
+It is also interesting that I was in Tonga where I got this visa.
 Therefore, London was especially curious about me.
 As a result, they gave me an electronic visa, which is even easier.
 But it was because of this visa that I spent so long on the island of Tongatapu.
 But I swam with whales there.

-After spending all the time in New Zealand until the end of the visa, you can extend it and actually make a new one for the same period.
+After spending all the time in New Zealand until the end of the visa, you can extend it and make a new one for the same period.
 In one month you can see a little in this country.